-LM has been implicated in repeated corruption scandals and linked with the provision of weapons to repressive regimes and parties accused of war crimes, such as in Yemen.
+Lockheed Martin has been implicated in repeated corruption scandals and linked with the provision of weapons to repressive regimes and parties accused of war crimes, such as in Yemen.

-LM has and seeks further multibillion dollar defence contracts with the Australian government.
+Lockheed Martin has and seeks further multibillion dollar defence contracts with the Australian government.

 Lockheed Martin is heavily involved in nuclear weapons manufacture and infrastructure for deployment.
 A number of other Australian universities have similar partnerships.